KhayalSuleymani/XSStyle/README.md

 class ViewModel2: ViewModel<Model2> {
     @discardableResult
     override func move(by c: Coordinator<Route>) -> Self {
-        // you can call all view events from here... onViewDidload { _ in
+        // listen all view events from here... onViewDidload { _ in
         // your code here...
         }.onViewWillAppear { _ in